johnzhang3/johnzhang3.github.io/_pages/about.md

   - /about.html
 ---

-I am an M.S. student in Robotics at the Carnegie Mellon Univeristy [Robotics Institute](https://www.ri.cmu.edu/).
+I am an M.S. student in Robotics at the Carnegie Mellon Univeristy Robotics Institute.
 I work with [Prof. Zac Manchester](https://roboticexplorationlab.org/) as a member of the [Robotic Exploration Lab](https://roboticexplorationlab.org/).

-Previously, I graduated with a B.S. in Mechanical Engineering from the [Georgia Institute of Technology](https://www.gatech.edu/), where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
+Previously, I received my B.S. in Mechanical Engineering from [Georgia Tech](https://www.gatech.edu/), where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
 My undergraduate research focused on trajectory optmization and multi-agent reinforcement learning.

 In my free time, I love to cook, golf, hike, and travel, among many other things.